Image caption appears here

 But on the other hand, the Rieslings are crystalline and forceful, well-balanced and poised.
 The prices are more than fair and Max's biography, with time spent with Julian Haart, surely didn't hurt.

-Yet, by the time we offered Max's 2021 Kabinetts last spring something had already changed; people were talking.
+Yet, by the time we offered Max's 2021 Kabinetts something had already changed; people were talking.
 The offer sold out immediately and we simply couldn't meet demand.
 A friend told us about a few bottles that resurfaced on WineBid some months later and sold for over $100.

 We've presented the full story a few times, but here's the quick recap.
 We first heard Max's name when he worked with Julian Haart a few years ago.
 While Max is the 20th-generation winemaker at his family's historic estate, Geierslay, the two Grand Crus on offer today are part of his own small line of wines sourced from two, older-vine parcels in both the Ohligsberg and the Goldtröpfchen totaling only 1.2 hectares.